Open Daily, Year-Round

 Herpetology & History Museums closed

-Enter at Main Entrance only (near pool)
+Enter at Main Entrance (near pool) or Entrance near Bridge

 If coming from the north, take By-Pass Trail (blue blazes) to Main Trail.
 Turn Left to walk to Main Entrance.
 This hiking trail is not suitable for strollers, wheelchairs, walkers, or anyone with mobility limitations.
 Visitors must be able to walk the full distance to and from their vehicle.
 We are unable to provide transportation to anyone who is unable to walk the full distance.

 - Wear a Mask or Face Covering, except children under 2 & people with certain health conditions

 - Wait for other Visitors to Move from Congested Areas

 - Do Not Touch Common Surfaces, including rails

 - No Picnicking

 - Bring Drinking Water (Drinking Fountain turned off)

 Follow the touring route and maintain distance from other groups.